 History was never one of my strongest subjects.
 Facts and figures just don’t stick, and don’t even get me started on trying to remember names.
 However, one lesson of American history stood out distinctly in my pliant 10-year-old mind: when on the Oregon Trail, almost everyone died of dysentery.

-Now, I never learned what, precisely, dysentery was until much later down the road, but I knew that many of the people who made the journey west didn’t actually get that far because they had such limited choices when faced with difficult decisions.
+Now, I never learned what, precisely, dysentery is until much later down the road, but I knew that many of the people who made the journey west didn’t actually get that far because they had such limited choices when faced with difficult decisions.
 This was probably due to the fact that only bankers went west, since they were the only ones capable of buying all the cool swag and supplies for their journey (medical kit excluded).
 Oh, there were occasional snakebites and drownings and broken limbs, of course, but for the most part, everyone got dysentery, which was pretty much a one-way ticket to getting buried on the lonesome prairie.
 And it was lonesome, because by the time my wagon parties moved through an area, there was no game left to shoot.

-Kids today have games like Red Dead Redemption, Gun, and FrontierVille to tell them what it was really like living out west.
-But for us old-school gamers, we know that you can caulk your wagon, float it, or attempt a ford, but in the end, it doesn’t matter, because everyone’s going to die of dysentery.
+Kids today have games like Red Dead Redemption, Gun, and FrontierVille to tell them what it was really like living out West.
+But for us old-school gamers, we know that you can caulk your wagon, float it, or attempt a ford, but in the end, it doesn’t matter because everyone’s going to die of dysentery.

-Pac-Man (Arc) – Mark Freedman
+Pac-Man (NES) – Mark Freedman

-Pac-Man was one of the first arcade games that wasn’t about killing invaders from space, shooting western outlaws, or other such things.
-In this title you’re this hungry, circular man who must eat everything in sight without getting caught.
+Pac-Man was one of the first arcade games that wasn’t about killing invaders from space, shooting Western outlaws, or other such things.
+In this title, you’re this hungry, circular man who must eat everything in sight without getting caught.
 Finally, a game that Americans can get behind.
 Of particular note, I remember playing this at my buddy’s house on the NES.
 It wasn’t a licensed title and it came in this strange black cartridge.
 I remember hooking up the ol’ Game Genie to this bad boy and it didn’t quite work out.
 The NES door flap ended up snapping off and my friend was furious!
 It was at that moment that I realized that school, friends, and family were really just obstacles in the way of Nintendo.

 Phoenix Wright: Ace Attorney: Justice for All (DS) – Michael Gray